OJINGEO-PROJECT/OJINGEO-PROJECT/README.md

 .
 Currently, linking your OJINGEO Player account to the OJINGEO PROJECT game is unavalible.
 Update for this will be released soon!
 Sign up to recieve some in game exclusives!
 .
 Website is constantly being updated to look nice, please do not remove this account.
 .
 Language support coming soon.
+.
+OJINGEO PROJECT is in extremley early access so expect a ton of bugs.